Charlotte Weber

 Expat - Borouge, United Arab Emirates

 I am Sarina Michiels, I am Belgian and I moved to the UAE together with my 3 children and my husband who is also working for Borouge.
 I am a section head in operations support for polypropylene.
-We like change in our lives so when the question came to join Borouge 2 years ago, we did not spend too much time thinking about it.
+We like change in our lives, we were still very young so when the question came to join Borouge 2 years ago, we did not spend too much time thinking about it.
 There was a lot of support from Borealis HR, so after 4 weeks we were totally settled and happy to be here.
+The environment is very dynamic, never boring, which is very fun.
 A regular working day starts at 7am, and the first thing we do in the morning is check the status of the plants.
-After this, we have some fixed meetings and when the meetings are over, we go to our day-to-day job.
+After this, we have some fixed meetings like the morning meeting or the planning meeting.
+When the meetings are over in the morning, we go to our day-to-day job.
 Usually when we come home, we go to the gym and by the time we come back from the gym we have some quality time with our children, just the regular things you do in your home country.
 Borouge has over 3000 employees coming from over 40 different countries.
 So you get the learn to work together with all these different cultures.